Tuition Per Credit Hour

 - 3-4 week classes 1 calendar day after first day of class

 - 2 week classes By end of first day of class

 - 1 week classes Must be dropped before first day of class

 Students enrolled in a class canceled by the college will receive a full refund.
 Questions about refund deadlines for specific classes/sections can be directed to the Cashier’s Office.
-A student is entitled to a full refund for any class that is cancelled by the college.
 For more information, contact the Cashier’s Office at (708) 974-5715.

 Tuition and fees are assigned differently for each course and are listed in the course descriptions.
 Tuition and fees may change without notice.
 Courses designated with adult education credit (AEC) are supported by state and local funds.
 Tuition Refund Policy follows that of the Noncredit/Vocational Skills (AEC) courses.
 Courses that are designated Vocational Skill (AEC) courses are graded with a Pass/Fail and are placed on the student’s official college transcript.

 During peak registration (August and January) the office is open extended hours.
 Summer Friday hours may vary.